-5.3.4.1.
+3.4.1.
 Fault discrimination

-Comparing the Fault network object group with the Isopach maps object group (e.g. Fig. 5.4a), we evaluated the potential relationships between different fault generations and sediment thickness.
-The objective was the identification of potential growth faults (see Hobbs et al., 1976 for growth fault definition).
+Comparing the Fault network object group with the Isopach maps object group (e.g. Fig. 4a), we evaluated the potential relationships between different fault generations and sediment thickness.
+The objective was the identification of potential growth faults (for a growth fault definition see Rouby et al., 2002).
 In particular, we investigated if faults had any significant influence on the thickness variability across a highly mineralised stratigraphic interval (unit 200).
 Limitations exist, as a number of variables control the thickness variability across a basin (e.g. Guidish et al., 1985), including thickening by folding or thrusting and base metals supply (Goodfellow et al., 1993).
 This has hampered a clear identification of synsedimentary structures.
-However, significant constraints can be put on structures that do not influence thickening as they likely post-date sedimentation.
-Fig. 5.4b illustrates a plot of thickness variability across mine stratigraphic interval 200, with fault traces marked on the top of this horizon (black polylines).
-If we compare thickness variation with the Gecko Fault 4 (Fig. 5.4b, detail 1) we observe that on both sides of the fault, horizon 200 preserves a constant thickness, except near its southern termination.
-The thickening around this southern part of the fault could be interpreted as post-sedimentary rupturing, because it is restricted to a small area (approximately 7 m2, conf. with scale of growth faults in Rouby et al., 2002).
-In contrast, a thick apparent depocentre, at the southeastern corner of Century, extends for approximately 400 m with maximum thickness values ranging between 6 and 8 m.
-These values contrast with 3 m thickness distal from the depocentre (Fig. 5.4b, detail 2).
+However, significant constraints can be put on structures that do not influence thickening as they likely postdate sedimentation.
+Fig. 4b illustrates a plot of thickness variability across mine stratigraphic interval 200, with fault traces marked on the top of this horizon (black polylines).
+If we compare thickness variation with the Gecko Fault 4 (Fig. 4b, detail 1) we observe that on both sides of the fault, horizon 200 preserves a constant thickness, except near its southern termination.
+The thickening around this southern part of the fault could be interpreted as post-sedimentary rupturing, because it is restricted to a small area (approximately 7 m, cf. with scale of growth faults in Rouby et al., 2002).
+In contrast, a thick apparent depocentre, at the southeastern corner of Century, extends for approximately 400 m with maximum thickness values ranging